 In order to efficiently and effectively inspect and document basin problems, inspectors need to have knowledge of what to look for when completing an inspection.
-Developing the skills to thoroughly inspect these drainage systems requires а combination of technical training, field experience, and thoroughness.
-It should go without saying that you must first identify the problem before you can develop and implement a solution to fix it.
+Developing the skills to thoroughly inspect drainage systems reauires these a combination of technical training, field experience, and thoroughness.
+It should ao without saying that you must first identify the problem before you can develop and implement a solution to fix it.
 Listed below are indicators of potentially significant problems.
 If these or similar problems are identified during a basin inspection, you should immediately contact your local municipal representative (Appendix E).
 These representatives are also available for general assistance to confirm basin owners are property inspecting, documenting, and maintaining their detention systems.